Benton Whitley: Los Angeles Rams

 Whitley signed with the Los Angeles Rams as an undrafted free agent on April 30, 2022.
-He was waived on August 30, 2022, and signed to the practice squad the next day.
+He was waived by Los Angeles on August 30, and signed to the practice squad the next day.

 Kansas City Chiefs

 The Kansas City Chiefs signed Whitley off the Rams' practice squad to their active roster on September 21, 2022.
-He was waived on October 12, 2022.
-He was signed to the Chiefs' practice squad two days later.
+He was waived by the Chiefs on October 12.
+Whitley was re-signed to the Chiefs' practice squad two days later.

 Minnesota Vikings

-On October 19, 2022, the Minnesota Vikings signed Whitley off the Kansas City Chiefs practice squad.
-He was waived on November 19, 2022, and re-signed to the practice squad two days later.
-He signed a reserve/future contract on January 16, 2023.
-He was waived on August 29, 2023, and signed to the practice squad the next day.
-He was elevated to the active roster on September 9, 2023, for the week 1 game against the Tampa Bay Buccaneers.
+On October 19, 2022, the Minnesota Vikings signed Whitley off the Chiefs' practice squad.
+He was waived by the Vikings on November 19, and re-signed to the practice squad two days later.
+Whitley signed a reserve/future contract with Minnesota on January 16, 2023.
+He was waived on August 29, and re-signed to the practice squad the next day.
+Whitley was elevated to the active roster on September 9, for the Week 1 game against the Tampa Bay Buccaneers.

 New York Giants

-On November 21, 2023, Whitley was signed by the New York Giants off the Vikings practice squad.
+On November 21, 2023, Whitley was signed by the New York Giants off of the Vikings' practice squad.

 On March 15, 2024, the Giants re-signed Whitley on a one-year, $985,000 contract.
 He was waived on October 5, and re-signed to the practice squad.